openlegend/core-rules/core/src/04-perks-flaws/01-chapter-four.md

 At character creation, you may select up to two perks and two flaws, and you do not have to select any.
 Throughout your adventures, the GM may assign you additional perks and flaws as the natural results of your deeds.
 For example, if your party spends several months on board a ship, the GM may reward everyone with the *profession: sailor* perk.
 Likewise, if you are subjected to horrible chemical burns as part of a laboratory explosion, the GM might assign you the *physical deformity* flaw to describe your scarred face.

 You too, may decide to adopt new perks or flaws with the GM's approval as your character's personality and background develop through play.
 Perhaps a series of encounters with powerful forces leads you to take on the *cowardly* flaw.
 Or maybe you spend significant downtime between adventures training with the local weaponsmith and would like to gain the *artisan* perk.
-The GM is the final arbiter for deciding when and under what circumstances you may choose new perks and flaws.
+The GM is the final arbiter for deciding when and under what circumstances you may choose new perks and flaws, but you should communicate with them your hopes for your character's development.

 ### Designing Your Own Perks and Flaws